 Hint: Be careful when closing the laminating sheets.
 They can be full of static and cause the flowers to shift quite a bit so close them slowly.

 We then carefully put the laminating sheets through the laminator.
 Some of the leaves didn’t stay exactly in place, but it didn’t really matter.
 Here’s the finished product.

 That’s it.
 You can add ribbon (like this kind), or embroidery floss to one end if you wish.
 We used yarn on a few of ours, because we didn’t have ribbon.
 We’re drying more flowers, and I’m excited to see how the bookmarks we make from them will turn out.
 My daughter loves giving gifts to people and these are perfect to give to others and send in the mail.
 They’re pretty and useful.
 They would make a lovely Mother’s Day gift as well.

 Update: Here are photos of our new bookmarks.
 Link to the PDF with the verses is below, if you’d like to make some of your own with either Scripture or Mother’s Day quotes on them.

-Here’s a downloadable PDF of Mother’s Day quotes & Scriptures you are welcome to use as backgrounds for the bookmarks.
+Here’s a downloadable PDF of Mother’s Day quotes & Scriptures you could use as backgrounds for the bookmarks.

-And if you don’t follow me on Facebook, feel free to hop on over and check out my page.
+And if you don’t follow me on Facebook or Instagram, you might want to check me out there.
 I post nature ideas and activities there that never make it into blog posts.